MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/scripts/sample-cli-same-zone-ha.md

 [!INCLUDE[applies-to-mysql-flexible-server](../../includes/applies-to-mysql-flexible-server.md)]

-This sample CLI script configures and manages [Same-Zone high availability](../concepts-high-availability.md) in an Azure Database for MySQL - Flexible Server.
+This sample CLI script configures and manages [High availability concepts in Azure Database for MySQL - Flexible Server](../concepts-high-availability.md) in an Azure Database for MySQL - Flexible Server.
 Currently, Same-Zone high availability is supported only for the General purpose and Business Critical pricing tiers.

 [!INCLUDE [quickstarts-free-trial-note](../../includes/flexible-server-free-trial-note.md)]